void-linux/void-packages/Manual.md

 invocations (e.g., `python3-pep517` packages that use a meson backend) and is added by default for packages that use the `meson` build style.

+- `numpy` configures the environment for cross-compilation of python packages that provide compiled extensions linking to NumPy C libraries.
+If the `meson` build helper is also configured, a secondary cross file, `${XBPS_WRAPPERDIR}/meson/xbps_numpy.cross`, will be written to inform meson where common NumPy components may be found.

 - `python3` configures the cross-build environment to use Python libraries, header files, and interpreter configurations in the target root.
 The `python3` helper is added by default for packages that use the `python3-module` or `python3-pep517` build styles.